 Although working in bed is not advisable, some people don’t have a choice.
 Our bed may be the only comfortable surface with enough space for your laptop, notes, or both.
 So if your small living space has made a working area out of your bed, you’ll need all the privacy you can get.

 This privacy pillow combines the features of a travel pillow and a hoodie.
 The pillow filled with microbeads will support and massage your neck while working in bed on a laptop.
 The hood will keep your eyes focused only on what’s in front of you.
 And if you happen to catch a power nap here and there, the hood will hide your eyes from sunlight.

 Plus, you can’t deny the functionality of these.
 A room divider would serve its purpose only at home.
 But this pillow will keep you hidden (and napping) on trips, daily commutes, lunch breaks, sleepovers, and so on.

-Also, let’s quickly address the elephant (or should I say the sloth and a panda) in the room.
-These privacy pillows are too cute to handle.
+Also, let’s quickly address the elephant (or should I say the unicorn) in the room.
+That privacy pillow is too cute to handle.